ITT Technical Institute

+the Justice Department initiated a criminal investigation into ITT colleges in eight states.

-Finally, in August 2016, following state and federal investigations, the United States Department of Education prevented students from using federally guaranteed student loans at ITT Tech locations.
+Following state and federal investigations, the United States Department of Education prevented students from using federally guaranteed student loans at ITT Tech locations in August 2016.
 All ITT Tech campuses were closed the following month and ITT Tech filed for bankruptcy.

-In 2018, ITT Tech's court-appointed bankruptcy trustee sued the United States Department of Education and lenders to repay $1.5 billion in claims against ITT alleging that regulators took advantage of low-income students and neglected their oversight duties.
-Three years later, the US Department of Education allocated $1.1 billion in relief to an additional 115,000 former ITT Tech students.
+In 2018, ITT Tech's court-appointed bankruptcy trustee sued the United States Department of Education and lenders to pay $1.5 billion in claims against ITT, alleging that in allowing loans to low-income ITT students, regulators neglected their oversight duties.
+Three years later, the US Department of Education allocated $1.1 billion in loan relief to an additional 115,000 former ITT Tech students.

 History

 In 1946, ITT Tech was established as Educational Services, Inc. From 1965 until its IPO in 1994, ITT Tech was a wholly owned subsidiary of the ITT Corporation (as "ITT/ESI").
 During its years in operation, it was based in Carmel, Indiana.
 By 1986, all its institutions had become known by the common name "ITT Technical Institute."
 By 1999, ITT Corporation had divested itself completely of ITT Tech's shares.
 The schools were allowed to continue using the "ITT" name under license.

-In about 2004, ITT Tech came under fire for questionable practices including allegations of high-pressure recruiting tactics, falsified paperwork, high default rates on ITT Tech student loans, and inadequate educational standards.

 In the mid-2000s, CEO Rene Champagne cashed out more than $50 million in stock, before stepping down from the position in 2007.
 Kevin Modany was appointed as CEO, while maintaining all of the positions (president, COO, and director) he had held from early June 2002.

 It acquired the financially struggling Daniel Webster College (DWC) in Nashua, New Hampshire in June 2009 for $29.3 million.
 The nonprofit college converted into a for-profit institution.
 In 2013, ESI began operating public charter schools in three cities: Indianapolis, Tempe, and Troy, Michigan.
 In charter documents, the company referred to potential students as "educational have-nots."

 ITT Technical Institute charged among the highest tuition fees in the industry - between $45,000 to $85,000 in 2014 - and had the industry's highest rate of loans that went into default within two years of attendance.